torchbox/design-in-browser-bootstrap/README.md

 #### Once per project

-* Clone this repository somewhere
+* Clone this repository somewhere.
-* Install this project's dependencies: Within the repository directory, run `npm install` (Do *not* use sudo.
-Some users have experienced issues where this only works *with* sudo, but ideally you shouldn't use it)
+* Install this project's dependencies: Within the repository directory, run `npm install` (If you encounter permission issues try `sudo chown -R $USER:$GROUP ~/.npm`.
+Some users have experienced issues where `npm install` only works *with* sudo, but ideally you shouldn't need to use it.)
 * Run `gulp`, which will open a welcome page providing further instructions.